Alcohol Labelling - April 2017

 If, however, you have a query about any of the information above, or if you would like to request the Label Apeel Alcohol Labelling Infographic as a PDF, you can email our Marketing Manager, Beth Edwards, at email@example.com.

-If you would like to request the Label Apeel Alcohol Labelling Infographic as a PDF, you can email our Marketing Manager, Beth, at firstname.lastname@example.org.
+If you would like to request the Label Apeel Alcohol Labelling Infographic as a PDF, you can email us at, firstname.lastname@example.org

 PLEASE NOTE - We hope to have the new Alcohol Labelling information translated into Spanish, French and German in the near future.
 If you would like to request any further translations, please don't hesitate to get in touch.